 METHODOLOGY

 This study employs data envelopment analysis (DEA) and the Malmquist Productivity Index (MPI) to determine R&D efficiency patterns of Korean regions.
 Because MPI (Färe et al., 1994) is a DEA-based technique, these two methods share common strengths in terms of R&D efficiency evaluation.
 Commonly used ratio analysis cannot accommodate multiple inputs and outputs (SHERMAN, 1985).
 However, both the DEA and MPI can handle multiple input- and output variables with different units of measurement (Charnes et al., 1994).
 Moreover, unlike statistical methods such as a regression model, non-parametric approaches do not require a specified production function to link inputs with outputs (Berger and Humphrey, 1997).
 This is relevant in the evaluation of a complex issue such as R&D efficiency, particularly in terms of studying the conversion of R&D inputs into outputs, where true production function is unknown and assumptions related to the nature or shape of the relationship between inputs and outputs cannot be easily justified.
 DEA allows the observed data to speak for itself by letting a convex envelopment of observations provide a conservative estimate of the frontier of the production possibility set, based on very few assumptions.
 This is also an advantage relative to other methods, like Stochastic Frontier Analysis (see e.g. AIGNER et al., 1977), which requires assumptions not only on the functional form of production function (although some variations are quite flexible), but also the shape of the inefficiency distribution.
 However, the advantage of needing only few assumptions in DEA comes at the price of statistical properties.
 DEA efficiency analysis can be criticised for its bias from a statistical perspective, as it uses small samples (Simar and Wilson, 2000).
 Nevertheless, the use of few input and output variables can overcome issues related to sample size (Dyson et al., 2001).

+In a precise way, different regions may possess distinct industrial structures and R&D stages that lead to different quality of R&D outcomes.
+However, a regional R&D system is the meso- or macro-level mixture of diverse knowledge production processes (ASHEIM and ISAKSEN, 1997) that are upon on various R&D actors including universities, industries, and GRIs (Etzkowitz, 2008).
+The meso- or macro-level knowledge production process the aggregated transducer that converts R&D inputs into a set of far-ranging region-wide knowledge base.
+Therefore, in a broad way, R&D outputs produced in different regions are perceived as comparable in this paper.

+On the basis on the above methodological strengths and the comparability of outputs, DEA and MPI are suitable to evaluate R&D efficiency and its time-based change of regions.

 Data envelopment analysis